Fruit and Nut

 The nursery is also a supplier of fruit and nut trees.The nursery carries the largest range of nut trees in Ireland and is Ireland's leading supplier of nut trees.
 Our speciality nut trees include cobnuts, chestnuts, heartnuts, Monkey Puzzle, pinenuts and walnuts.
 We also stock a modest range of fruit trees and berry bushes.
 Among our special interest lines are aronia, cranberries, lingonberries and apple and pear varieties suitable for alcohol production.

 This season we are offering many new lines including an increased range of pinenuts.
 For the full range of stock available in 2019, please refer to the Ordering page.

 * smaller orders may be collected from our premises

 We also offer a consultancy service (primarily focused on tree crops) , undertake orchard establishment and maintenance work, and can advise on municipal or community nut and fruit tree planting projects.
 We can also provide technical assistance with applications for grant-aided projects.
 Site visits can be arranged upon request.

 The nursery also runs one and two day horticultural workshops on a wide range of topics.

 The nursery began trading in 2008 and the website was launched the following year.
-From 2010 till 2018, Fruit and Nut has been involved in the trialling of many different varieties of nuts and fruit at a site near Westport.
-The site is a particularly challenging one: extremely wet, quite exposed to westerly winds and also very prone to late spring frosts.
-However, this has provided great insights into how plants and micro-climates interact, and has given us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar climatic conditions.
+From 2010 till 2018, Fruit and Nut was involved in the trialling of many different varieties of nuts and fruit at a site near Westport.
+The site was a particularly challenging one: vulnerable to flooding, quite exposed to westerly winds and also very prone to late spring frosts.
+However, these adversities provided great insights into how plants and micro-climates interact, and has given us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar climatic conditions.

 To date, the nursery has provided technical assistance in the establishment of a number of commercial-scale cobnut orchards (six of which involve 400+ trees) and one walnut orchard of approximately 200 trees.
 To the best of our knowledge these are the largest nut orchards ever to be planted in Ireland.
 Fruit and Nut is the only nursery in Ireland with technical expertise of nut orchard establishment.